Oluccaro/tiktaktoe_python/README.md

 python3 tictactoe.py
 ```

-* Obs.: only tested with the latest python 3.10.7 version
+* Obs.: only tested with python 3.10.7 version